equalitie/Caislean/doc/wordpress.md

 ## Description

+This role downloads and installs Wordpress from their official website, and installs an Nginx configuration file containing a `location` block, making the Wordpress instance available under the `/wordpress/` HTTP subdirectory.
+It also creates a dedicated `wordpress` system user and creates a separate PHP-FPM instance running as this user.

+It is needed to finalize the Wordpress installation by accessing it through HTTP as soon as the Ansible Wordpress playbook is finished.
+Wordpress is able to authentify users against the LDAP database with the proper plugin.

 ## Prerequired roles

+- `common`
+- `tls`
+- `nginx`
+- `php-fpm`
+- `mysql`
+- `openldap` (if using LDAP user authentication)

 # Manual steps

 ## Finalizing Wordpress installation

-Assuming that your server is at `caislean.example.org`, connect to the following URL with your web browser after having push the relevant Wordpress Ansible
+Assuming that your server is at `caislean.example.org`, connect to the following URL with your web browser after having pushed the relevant Wordpress Ansible
 recipes: <https://caislean.example.org/wordpress/>.
 Make sure you are using `https` and not `http`, as the information that you will input contains a login and a password.